Mayor of Dipolog: Vice mayor of Dipolog

 The Vice Mayor is the second-highest official of the city.
 The vice mayor is elected via popular vote; although most mayoral candidates have running mates, the vice mayor is elected separately from the mayor.
 This can result in the mayor and the vice mayor coming from different political parties.

-The Vice Mayor is the presiding officer of the Dipolog City Council, although he can only vote as the tiebreaker.
+The Vice Mayor is the presiding officer of the Dipolog City Council, although they can only vote as the tiebreaker.
 When a mayor is removed from office, the vice mayor becomes the mayor until the scheduled next election.

-Senen O. Angeles (2004 - 2013, 2022–present) is the currently the vice mayor; he once served as City Councilor (2001 - 2004) and was Zamboanga del Norte Vice Governor (2013 – 2022).
+Senen O. Angeles (2004–2013, 2022–present) is the currently the vice mayor; he once served as City Councilor (2001–2004) and was Zamboanga del Norte Vice Governor (2013–2022).

 Post-mayoral life

-After leaving office, a number of mayors held various public positions and made an effort to remain in the limelight.
+After leaving office, a number of mayors have held various public positions and have made an effort to remain in the limelight.